10 Best Banks in North Carolina

 Savings Accounts

 Ally’s Online Savings Account offers a “savings bucket” feature where you can allocate your savings to specific goals while still earning interest on the total amount in your account.
-It has no monthly maintenance fees and offers an impressive APY of 3.40%, significantly higher than the national average.
+It has no monthly maintenance fees and offers an impressive APY significantly higher than the national average.

 Pros: